jannicz/ng-svg-icon-sprite/README.md

 }
 ```

-Because the [used library](https://www.npmjs.com/package/svg-symbols) for sprite generation is already included as a
+The used library [for sprite generation svg-symbols](https://www.npmjs.com/package/svg-symbols) is already included as a
-dependency, you can execute it right away:
+dependency that can be executed right away:

 ```
 npm run create-icon-sprite